 People with sickle cell disease or sickle cell trait cannot give blood, but healthcare professionals encourage anyone who can donate to do so.
 This may help a person with these conditions.

 Many people have a healthy pregnancy with sickle cell disease.
-However, there may be a higher chance of:
+However, there may be a

 - experiencing pain and other symptoms